-We believe that there is one living and True God, eternally in three Persons, the Father, the Son and the Holy Spirit, equal in power and glory; and that this trinity created all, upholds all and governs all (Matt28: 19; Cir.
+We believe that there is one living and True God.
+Eternally in three Persons, the Father, the Son and the Holy Spirit, equal in power and glory; and that this trinity created all, upholds all and governs all (Matthew 28: 19; Cir.
 13:-14;Luke 3:22).

-We believe that the Scripture of the Old and New Testament are the Word of God, fully inspired, without error in the original, manuscripts, and the infallible faith and practice (Ps.
-119: 89; 1 Pet.
-1:19 – 21; 2 Tim 3:16).
+We believe that the Scripture of the Old and New Testament.
+The Word of God, fully inspired, without error in the original, manuscripts, and the infallible faith and practice (Psalms 119: 89; 1 Peter 1:19 – 21; 2 Timothy 3:16).

 We believe in Anointing with Oil.
 Oil is a type, symbol of the Holy Spirit, anointing with oil is a physical act to show visibly the invisible anointing of the Holy Spirit upon another person or a thing.
 The anointing of the Holy Spirit, symbolized anointing with oil, had two main purposes.
 The purposes are: to symbolize sanctifying and setting apart of a person or an object as sacred and for the use of service of God, and to bring about healing of the physical body.
-(Exodus 29:36; Leviticus c8:11; Leviticus 8: 30; IKings 19:16; Isaiah 1:16)
+(Exodus 29:36; Leviticus 8:11; Leviticus 8:30; I Kings 19:16; Isaiah 1:16)

 We believe in Water Baptism.
 Water baptism is administered to those who have repented of their sins and who have believed on the Lord Jesus Christ to the saving of their souls (Romans 6:3-5; Col 2:12)